the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 textElements[2].textContent = 'I like CSS';
 ~~~~~~~

-Since we can read from HTML elements with the DOM API as well, we could also read their contents and modify them with JavaScript:
+However, recommended would always be using a more specific selector (e.g. `.text`), because it's more robust in the case of more paragraphs being added to the HTML file.
+Next, we can read from HTML elements with the DOM API as well.
+In the following, we are reading their contents and modify them with JavaScript.
+Since `textContent` is nothing more than a JavaScript string data type, we can use its built-in `toUpperCase()` method:

 {title="main.js",lang="javascript"}
 ~~~~~~~
-const textElements = document.querySelectorAll('p');
+const textElements = document.querySelectorAll('.text');

 textElements[0].textContent =
   textElements[0].textContent.toUpperCase();